alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I had my first class about Mobile Graphical Interface, it was really interesting.

 **Thoughts**: I never touch Android to programm with, so today was very fun, also thrilling.

+### Day 77: September 07, Sunday

+**Today's Progress**: Today I finished some assignments for this weekend.

+**Thoughts**: The things I had to do today were easy, but tomorrow I will have to study hard what was done during the week.